hmbjorkevoll/frontend-mentor/socialproof_frontendmentor-main/README.md

 ### The challenge

-Users should be able to:

-- The page is only optimized for the widths of 375px for mobile screens, and 1440px for desktops!!
+- !!!
+The page is only optimized for the widths of 375px for mobile screens, and 1440px for desktops !!!

 ### Screenshot